nymtech/docs/content/overview/system-architecture.md

 There is also a special category of Service Provider, namely SPs that do not visibly interact with any external systems.
 You might think of these as crypto-utopiapps: they're doing something, but it's not possible from outside to say with any certainty what their function is, or who is interacting with them.

 All clients (and therefore all PEApps) talk with Nym gateway nodes using Sphinx packets and/or a defined set of messages called the Nym Gateway Protocol (NGP).
+NGP is a defined set of control messages that can be sent to Nym gateways over websockets.

 ## Current Status